Table of Contents

 What to do at the Prairie Creek Inn

-The inn is a great place for rest and relaxation.
-In fact it would be easy to do nothing but curl up with a good book, watch a movie from the video library or sit by the river and watch the world go by.
+The Prairie Creek Inn close to Rocky Mountain House is a great place for rest and relaxation.
+In fact it would be easy to do nothing but curl up with a good book, watch a movie from the video library, or sit by the river and watch the world go by.

 I only managed a bit of R&R but I did enjoy lingering over breakfast and dinner.

-What to do in and near Rocky Mountain House
+What can you do in and near Rocky Mountain House?

 I asked many people what there was in the way of cross-country skiing or snowshoeing in the area.
 The first and only place mentioned was the Pine Hills Golf Course.
 I prefer skiing in wilder areas but because I was new to Rocky Mountain House, I figured it was worth exploring, even for a short time.